 The Paris to Versailles excursion is a top thing to do.
-Versailles city is easily reached by metro or RER from various stations in the City of Lights.
+Versailles city is easily reached by metro or RER from various stations in the city.
 Getting to the Palace is a twenty minutes walk.
 A coach tour from Paris is a good idea as it is more practical and includes skip the line tickets.
 The key question is indeed to avoid the queues.
 Palace of Versailles facts.

 The Paris to Versailles trip takes half a day, including Versailles visit.
 We recommend you to plan a whole day if you can, to visit the Gardens at ease and the beautiful Trianons.
 Lunch is also possible in two lovely restaurants in the Gardens: la Flotille and La Petite Venise.

-The easiest Paris to Versailles alternatives are the all included coach tours from the city to Versailles.
+The easiest Paris to Versailles alternatives are the all included guided coach tours from the city to Versailles.
 You will avoid the stress, the twenty minutes walk from the station and the queue with skip the line tickets.

 You must buy a special ticket or a Paris metro pass 6 zones.
 The trip takes 40 minutes to Versailles Rive-Gauche station (Versailles map).
 Trains leave every 20 or 30 minutes.
 Count 20 minute walk from the station to the Palace.